Your home inspector is an INTERNACHI certified plumbing inspector. Hire Home Inspection Star INC. for your home inspection.

 Find out the kind of sewage system the home has, whether waste goes to a municipal sewer system, or if there is a septic tank installed.
 Search for the installed septic tank on the property, how much the tank holds, and where the lines to the septic tank are located.
 Septic tanks can be extremely costly and may cost thousands of dollars to substitute or repair.

 Make sure the kitchen faucets and bathroom faucets are not leaking or drips and check underneath sinks to check for leaking pipes.
+Cooper pipes versus Galvanized pipes installed in the house makes a big difference when you are purchasing a house.

 Addressing problems before the sale is of utmost importance.
 It is significant that you deal with any all tribulations that you find in the home’s plumbing system before making an offer.